prateek-aher/prateek-aher/README.md

   <img src="https://github.com/shadow-recruit/shadow-recruit/blob/master/Card.png?raw=true" width="100%" alt="Banner">
 </span>

+<p align="center">* * *</p>
 I have a great sense of web design.
-I always love those webapps having great animations and UI.
-I think they are very important for a successful app.
+I love those webapps having great animations and UI.
+I believe they are very important for a successful app.
 I always deliberate myself to make apps better and better. 🙂

 I write about my experiences and lessons learned in tech on my blog at 🔥[The Daily Prateek](https://thedailyprateek.hashnode.dev)